SupaxInc/data-structure-and-algorithms/README.md

     **Optimized Approach:** Use bottom up DP to find a relationship between sub problems.

-    See example of how it was solved here: [Example 2: Min Cost Climbing Stairs](https://www.notion.so/Example-2-Min-Cost-Climbing-Stairs-6401f12756914d30bee9c421a718a8a0?pvs=21)
+    See example of how it was solved here: ‣

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/31c526eb-11a0-4489-8c4e-107d0b0b7d0a/Untitled.png)